ktsdesign - stock.adobe.com

-Decision trees are a visual, easily communicated method of mapping out decisions and results and are relatively accessible to citizen data scientists.
-Do you need to be able to traverse decisions and see how they would affect the end result?
-A decision tree algorithm maps that out and can even be used with incomplete data sets through their own predictive analytics.
+Decision trees are a visual method of mapping out decisions.
+Their results are easy to explain and can be accessible to citizen data scientists.
+A decision tree algorithm maps out various decisions and their likely impact on an end result and can even be used with incomplete data sets.

 Decision trees, due to their long-tail visuals, work best for small data sets, low-stakes decisions and concrete variables.
 Because of this, common decision tree use cases involve augmenting option pricing -- from mortgage lenders classifying borrowers to product management teams quantifying the shift in market that would occur if they changed a major ingredient.

-Decision trees remain popular because they are able to outline multiple outcomes and tests without requiring data scientists to deploy multiple algorithms, said Jeff Fried, director of product management for InterSystems, a software company based in Cambridge, Mass.
+Decision trees remain popular because they can outline multiple outcomes and tests without requiring data scientists to deploy multiple algorithms, said Jeff Fried, director of product management for InterSystems, a software company based in Cambridge, Mass.

-The Apriori algorithm, based off the Apriori principle, is most commonly used in market basket analysis to mine item sets and generate association rules.
-The algorithms check for a correlation between A and B in a data set to generate a positive or negative correlation between products.
+The Apriori algorithm, based on the Apriori principle, is most commonly used in market basket analysis to mine item sets and generate association rules.
+The algorithms check for a correlation between two items in a data set to determine if there's a positive or negative correlation between them.

 The Apriori algorithm is primed for sales teams that seek to notice which products customers are more likely to buy in combination with other products.
 If a high percentage of customers who purchase bread also purchase butter, the algorithm can conclude that purchase of A (bread) will often lead to purchase of B (butter).
-This can be cross-referenced in data sets and purchase ratios.
+This can be cross-referenced in data sets, data points and purchase ratios.